josephmluna/LabWebsite/lab_charter/index.md

 - [Conferences](#conferences)
 - [A Word on Mistakes](#a-word-on-mistakes)
 - [Specific Expectations for the Different Members of the Lab](#specific-expectations-for-the-different-members-of-the-lab)

-Below are some thoughts on how I'd like the lab to function.
-These ideas reflect the values and expectations that as a group we feel are important to creating and maintaining a healthy work environment.
-As this is a living document, we will revisit these ideas periodically and collaboratively as new lab members join and provide valuable feedback.

 ## Safety and Health